Wednesday 16th July 2014

 7. In the white section of the body, use a ball tool to mark where the neck will fit.

-8. For the neck, roll out a small sausage of the skin tone icing and attach to the body using cooled boiled water.
+8. For the neck, roll out a small sausage of the peach blush icing and attach to the body using cooled boiled water.

 9. Secure his legs and body together with a skewer pushed through the body.
 Use the end of a paintbrush to add some crease marks in his top.